Hulzland/Atlas/README.md

 | **Graphics** | Intel HD Graphics 3000 or equivalent / GTX 660 | Intel UHD Graphics 630 or equivalent / GTX 950 |
 | **Display** | 720p | 1080p or higher |

-> *The Translucent Diamond effect works on any GPU that supports compositing (2013 or newer).
+> *The Translucent Diamond effect works on GPUs that support Vulkan and compositing (2012 or newer).
 On older hardware, the effect is turned off by default.*

 ---

 ## 🧩 Built for everyone, open for tinkerers
 Atlas is **open source** (GPL‑3.0).
 If you ever want to customise the look, change the kernel, or build your own version, all tools and scripts are in the tools/ directory.
-But you never have to.
+But you don't have to.

 ## 📅 Release timeline
 The first stable release of Atlas is planned for **Q4 2026**.
 Until then, the development branch contains the latest preview version.
-Everyone is invited to test, report issues, and contribute in Hulzland Software.

 *© 2026 Atlas by Hulzland
 © 2026 Hulzland Software